jasonachkar/Concordia-Cart-App/README.md

 # Concordia Cart App
 #### How to Run:

-NOTE: Preffered IDE: Eclipse Enterprise Edition
+  NOTE: Preffered IDE is Eclipse Enterprise Edition

   This project must be ran on a Tomcat Server Version 8 or after.

   You must have maven set up.

   1. Once you import the code onto ur Eclipse workspace.